 - Support students as they cope with and adjust to college and life pressures.

 - Teach students skills that enable them to optimize personal effectiveness.

 - Be proactive in responding to needs, interests, and concerns of a diverse Stonehill community.

 - Provide services that encourage students to become socially responsible individuals.

 - Evaluate the effectiveness of Counseling Services on a continual basis.

 What We Offer

 Assessment might be used in conjunction with ongoing counseling.
-Our current assessment services available include personality assessment, various mental health screening tools, anger assessment, and career interest assessment.
-Counseling Services collaborates with Academic Achievement/ Disabilities Services to assist students with referrals for area providers of psychological testing around disorders that may be interfering with a student's learning process.
+Current assessment services available include personality assessment, various mental health screening tools, anger assessment, and career interest assessment.
+Counseling Services collaborates with the Office of Accessibility Resources to assist students with referrals for area providers of psychological testing around disorders that may be interfering with a student's learning process.
 Counseling Services also collaborates with a local specialty agency to provide substance abuse assessments.